How to shoot Portrait mode photos at night or in low light

 Normally, backlit subjects are a no-no for strict portrait photography.
 But when you're shooting at night, the rules change — and a backlit subject can sometimes result in beautiful low-light photography.

-The trick to making Portrait mode fire is to get just enough of a "halo" effect on your subject — a bright outline of light around them — that your iPhone recognizes it as a valid light source.
+Not only could you get a beautiful "halo" effect on your subject — a bright outline of light around them — that source may be reflective enough to splash a little bit of extra light on your photo.

 Look for naturally occurring bright sources at night